GameWorkstore/async-network-engine/Assets/GoModule/README.md

 on the case want to use it in many projects.

+# Implementation

+## GCP Troubleshoot

+> My function is returning ErrorProtocol for any input. if you don't give access public for your function it might fail

+## AWS Troubleshoot
+> CloudFormation is returning errors

+Verify all variables, !Ref and links, you might be forgetting something.
+CloudFormations is very sensitive to linkage errors.

+> My lambda is returning error 500 Internal Server error.
+If you are receiving this and error object is returning null, it might be a bad configuration causing your lambda to not run.
+Verify if you function is running by adding a fmt.Println("test") at main() function to ensure the function is starting.
+Some issues that may prevent the start of function:
+- The functions ins't at correct path when extracted from the zip.
+- The function package name isn't main where main() function is declared.
+- lambda.Start() is never begin called to initialize the function.
+- The function is crashing upon initialization

+If the function is working normally, them you might receive error 500 - ErrorInternalServer with AWSError, when specified by the programmer.

 # Future Work

 Integrate with gRPC may be the natural evolution of this package, but it's production ready at current state.